sinbad/SUDS/docs/ChoiceLines.md

 The addition of the label and goto splits the choice list up and removes the ambiguity, while still allowing you to go directly from the speaker line inside the "Option 1" choice to the later choice list, without an intervening speaker line.
+You do still need both the goto and the label.

 Also, sometimes it can just make your script clearer if you use explicit [gotos](GotoLines.md) instead of relying on fallthrough behaviour.